lmuntaner/tech-introduction-product-people/docs/spa/project.md

 ## NextJS Application

+Before moving on, exit from the previous folder.
+You will start a whole new project now.

+You need to follow the *getting started* in the [NextJS Docs](https://nextjs.org/docs).
+However, before start you need to create a Node project.

+### Create a NodeJS project

+* Create a new folder.
+For example `next-js-demo`.
+* Navigate with the terminal inside that folder.
+* Run `npm init -y`.

+You can start with the *getting started*.

+### NextJS Getting Started

-Follow along the getting started in the [NextJS Docs](https://nextjs.org/docs).
+Follow along the getting started in the NextJS Docs](https://nextjs.org/docs).
 Until *Automatic code splitting* not included.

 ### NextJS: Check server response